-Exam will be held at Lakeville South.
-Cost is $30
+The PSAT Exam will be held at Lakeville South HS.

-The PSAT measures: critical reading skills, math problem-solving skills, & writing skills.
+The PSAT is a 2 hour and 45 minute test that measures: critical reading skills, math problem-solving skills, and writing skills.
 Students have developed these skills over many years, both in and out of school.
 This test does not require students to recall specific facts from classes.

 Who and why should students take this test?

-Sophomore or junior looking for a practice exam with feedback
+- Sophomore or junior who is looking for a practice exam with feedback.

 Visit the Official College Board Student Guide for practice: https://collegereadiness.collegeboard.org/psat-nmsqt-psat-10